 Key Method: Educator creates or revises a lesson using the QFT with a primary source, directly connecting students’ questions to the next steps of their learning.

 Universal Design for Learning with Primary Sources

-Educator uses Universal Design for Learning (UDL) with primary sources to provide multiple means of engagement, representation of information, and opportunities for action and expression to increase universal accessibility of course content and skills.
+Competency: Educator uses UDL with primary sources to provide multiple means of engagement, representation of information, and opportunities for action and expression to increase universal accessibility of course content and skills.

 Key Method: Educator customizes and augments a primary source learning activity by employing UDL principles to increase universal accessibility.